bc-anaisabel/meta_analysis_climate_restor/README.md

 3. Recovery variables

 I focused in the most commonly assessed recovery variables in the database: diversity, abundance, community characteristics (referring to composition), soil characteristics, organic matter, nitrogen, phosphorus, carbon, and nutrients.
 These were identified from the original study [6].
-However for this project I only used diversity, abundance, nitrogen and nutrients because there was not enough data points for the other recovery metrics.
+However for this project I only used 'diversity' (species diversity), 'abundance' (biomass), soil 'nitrogen' and other soil 'nutrients' because there was not enough data points for the other recovery metrics.

   The order of these steps can be followed in the project pipeline (Figure 3).